mac1253/drupal-signage/README.md

 Similar to setting up the previous display.

 1. Duplicate the West Campus display to West Campus Cafe.
 2. In Filter Criteria section, change the Slide Building settings.
-Change the Select terms from vocabulary Building option to none and Cafe.
+Change the Select terms from vocabulary Building option to Global and Cafe.
 3. In the Page Settings section, change the path to westcampuscafe.
 Change the Menu Title to West Campus Cafe.
 Save the View.

 Do this for any other building and change the settings accordingly.